qvest-digital/lib-compose/composition/README.md

 ### Fragments
-The UI-Service interpretes an html page as a set of fragments.
+The UI-Service interpretes an HTML page as a set of fragments.
 All those fragments are optional.

-- One __Head Fragement__, identified by the child elements of the html `<head>` tag.
+- One __Head Fragment__, identified by the child elements of the HTML `<head>` tag.
 - One __Body Default Fragement__, identified by the child elements of the `<body>` tag or by a `uic-fragment` without a name attribute.
-- Multiple __Named Body Fragements__, identified by `uic-fragment` tag within the body.
+- Multiple __Named Body Fragments__, identified by `uic-fragment` tag within the body.
 - One __Tail Fragment__, identified by the `uic-tail` tag.

 #### Head-Fragment